• Skip to primary navigation

 Costa Rican food isn’t like Mexican food at all and even the Spanish is different.
 In Costa Rica, they don’t say andale andale or anything like that.
 They are two completely different countries with their own cultures, traditions and customs.

 So when you visit Costa Rica, don’t crack any jokes about Costa Rica being Mexico or Costa Ricans as Mexicans.
-It’s one of the points about being a responsible traveler and as guests in a country, we can be respectful.
+It’s one of the points about being a responsible traveler and as guests in a country, we have to be respectful.

 17. Costa Rica doesn’t have a military and theft is the most common crime against tourists

 Did you know that Costa Rica is one of 23 countries in the world with no military?
-There is only the police force, the OIJ and GAO (like a swat).
-Costa Rica is a safe country in Latin America for traveling, especially families.
+There is only the police force, the OIJ and GAO (like a SWAT team).
+Because of the lack of military, Costa Rica is a peaceful country, making it one of the safest countries in Latin America for traveling, especially families.

 The most common crime in Costa Rica is theft: car/house break ins and pick pockets.
-To prevent this, a lot of it is common sense for tourists.
-Don’t hang your purse on the back of your chair, don’t put your backpack in the overhead compartment of the bus, don’t leave your wallet on the dashboard of your car.
+To prevent this, you must always use your common sense and have a heightened sense of awareness.
+Don’t hang your purse on the back of your chair, don’t put your backpack in the overhead compartment or under your seat of the bus, don’t leave your wallet on the dashboard of your car, don’t leave your car windows open.

 So when you’re traveling in Costa Rica, make sure to always lock the door, roll up the windows, have one person stay with your stuff at all times and don’t leave any valuables visible in the car.
 Don’t park in remote, dark areas.
-Use your common sense and be more alert and aware.
+Don’t leave your belongings unattended on the beach.
+Use your common sense.
+Be alert and aware.

 You can read more Costa Rica safety tips here and our Costa Rica tourist scams.